-- Maximize return per unit of risk with no short sales – Strategy A
+- Assumes there are no short sales and maximizes return per unit of risk. – Strategy A

-- Maximize return per unit of risk with short sales and with portfolio alpha > portfolio beta – Strategy C
+- Maximizes return per unit of risk with short sales and with portfolio alpha > portfolio beta – Strategy C

-- A look back C where we look back on 31st October 2016 and pick securities that would maximize holding period return over the 4 month look back period to 1st July 2016 – Strategy D
+- A look back C. For the 4-month period, 1st July to 31st October 2016, pick securities that maximize holding period return – Strategy D

 Our solver model for Strategy C and D forces Alpha excess return to be significantly higher than Beta and at the same time requires a minimum projected Beta return of 4%.